Where are they now? The Guardian’s 10 ‘next big things’ from 2014

 During the 2013-14 winter window The Guardian noted: “United want him back and have been linked with a £40m bid this month.
 PSG are also keen.”
 Sure enough, he did eventually move back to Old Trafford – for a club record £93million fee – after four title-winning seasons in Turin.

-The midfielder dazzled as France won the World Cup in 2018, but silver pots have been few and far between back at Old Trafford – he won the League Cup and Europa League in his first season back, but nothing else in five long years since.
+The midfielder dazzled as France won the World Cup in 2018, but silver pots were few and far between back at Old Trafford – he won the League Cup and Europa League in his first season back, but nothing else in five long years since – and has been ravaged by injury since he returned to Juventus.

 Draxler had long since emerged as a special talent at boyhood club Schalke back in January 2014, and at this stage we were nearing the stage where he was a near-daily fixture in the transfer gossip columns, regularly tipped to join the likes of Arsenal and Liverpool.

 The German winger ended up spending 18 fruitful months at Wolfsburg before moving to PSG in January 2016.
-He’s been a decent enough squad player for the Ligue 1 giants, notching 26 goals and 41 assists in 198 appearances, but he hasn’t exactly become the bona fide world-beater some tipped him to be.
+He was a decent enough squad player for the Ligue 1 giants, notching 26 goals and 41 assists in 198 appearances, but he hasn’t exactly become the bona fide world-beater some tipped him to be.

 “Am I getting ready for Chelsea again?
 Of course.
 I want to become one of the best strikers in the world,” The Guardian quoted a 20-year-old Lukaku when he was scoring goals for fun on loan at Everton.